najlepsiwebdesigner/foundation-datepicker/README.md

 When working with plugin demo packages I find it easiest to make a reference copy of the example.html file and then start by removing everything but the most basic example.
 This way you're not dredging through heaps of code, and there's far fewer points of failure which may confuse you.

-So leaving everything in the <head> as it is, and leaving all the javascript code inside the first <script> tag as is (your console will tell you if there's an error and there is no point in duplicating work) you can safely remove the last <script> tag which contains a tracking script for page views and all the boilerplate html until all you are left with is
+So leaving everything in the <head> as it is, and leaving all the javascript code inside the first <script> tag as is (your console will tell you if theres an error and there is no point in duplicating work) you can safely remove the last <script> tag which contains a tracking script for page views and all the boilerplate html until all you are left with is

 <p>Attached to a field with the format specified via options.</p>
 <div class="panel">